 It was during the Jacksonian Era that modern, well organized political parties emerged.
 After Jackson lost the 1824 election in the House of Representatives, Senator Martin Van Buren joined with the Jacksonians and played a major role in organizing a new Democratic Party to ensure Jackson's election in 1828.
 Thus the modern political party system in America developed during the Jacksonian era and the masermind was Van Buren, know as the "Little Macgican".

 Some southern Democrats like John C. Calhoun joined the National Republicans (noting to do with the Republicans that appeared in the 1850s).
 Calhoun had been Jackson's first vice president, but broke with him.
-While the Southern Democrats were not interested in a string national government, they did share a concern over Jackson's view of presidential power.
+While the Southern Democrats were not interested in a strong national government, they did share a concern over Jackson's view of presidential power.

 The Whig party was strongest in the North and East where internal improvements had considerable support.
-There was less support in the South for astring Federal Government finncing internal improvements.
-Gradually slavery became an increasingly impotant national issue.
+There was less support in the South for a strong Federal Government finncing internal improvements.
+Gradually slavery became an increasingly important national issue.
 Northern Whigs became increasingly critical od slavery.
-Whig candidates, however, equivocated on sklavery so they could compete in the South.
+Whig candidates, however, equivocated on slavery so they could compete in the South.
 This brought them little southern support and alienated many Whig voters.
 The Whigs were not the dominant party in the first half of the 19th century.
 The issues the fought for, however, were the issues of America's future, but the vission varied beteen North and South.